 At Laurelhurst Family Dentistry we love learning trivia and interesting facts about Thanksgiving!
-This year, Dr. Wilma Shen DDS wanted to share some trivia that might help you feel a bit smarter at the holiday dinner table and help create some great conversation with friends and family.
+This year, our doctor wanted to share some trivia that might help you feel a bit smarter at the holiday dinner table and help create some great conversation with friends and family.

 There is no historical evidence that turkey was eaten at the first Thanksgiving dinner.
 It was a three-day party shared by the Wamponoag Indians and the pilgrims in 1621.
 Historians say they likely ate venison and seafood.